By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-This past holiday season, we lost two Hollywood legends—Debbie Reynolds and her beloved daughter, Carrie Fisher, within one day of each other.
-As you probably know, Carrie experienced a massive heart attack while traveling and died a few days later.
-The next day a stroke claimed the life of her mother.
+A few years back, we lost two Hollywood legends—Debbie Reynolds and her beloved daughter, Carrie Fisher – within one day of each other.
+Carrie had experienced a massive heart attack while traveling and died a few days later.
+The very next day, a stroke claimed the life of her mother.

 This tragic turn of events really brought to light two things that I’ve been discussing for many years: the rising incidence of women and heart attack, and the strong link between emotions and heart/arterial health.